erinhye/Oscar/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 # Oscar
-Oscar is a chat assistant that helps you manage your prioritized tasks more effectively. the principal concept of the project is "combining a chat interface with a normal to-do platform". so basically you can use functions such as adding or deleting tasks through the GUI like normal to-do platforms, but it includes a chat interface in the project, which offers to help you to use more advanced functions in a user-friendly way.
+Oscar is a chat assistant that helps you manage your prioritized tasks more effectively. the principal concept of the project is ‘combining a chat interface with a normal to-do platform’. so basically you can use functions such as adding or deleting tasks by using the GUI like normal to-do platforms, but it includes a chat interface in the project, which offers to help you to use more advanced functions in a user-friendly way.

-## Introducing GUI
+## GUI
 Graphical user interface is provided. like normal to-do platforms, it's possible to add tasks or groups to the website through it

-## Introducing CUI (chat user interface)
+## CUI (chat user interface)
 press "Talk to me" button to start experiencing the chat interface. below are the basic guidelines to use the chat interface.

 # Examples of how to use the chat interface